edubart/nelua-lang/docs/pages/overview.md

 variable type is automatically deduced using the begin and end expressions.

 #### Exclusive
-An exclusive to for is available to do exclusive for loops, they work using comparison operators `~=` `<=` `>=` `<` `>`:
+An exclusive for is available to do exclusive for loops, they work using comparison operators `~=` `<=` `>=` `<` `>`:

 ```nelua